TindleDigital/styleguide/README.md

-# Tindle Digital Styleguide
+# Tindle Digital Styleguide [BETA]

-Our CSS has undertaken quite a few twists and turns over the last year, especially as other Styleguide have been made avaliable.
+Our CSS has undertaken quite a few twists and turns over the last year, especially as other Styleguides have been made avaliable.
+AS We develop this styleguide i'll make it clear where some of our inspriration comes from, one main influence is the [Trello Styleguide](https://gist.github.com/bobbygrace/9e961e8982f42eb91b80#file-trello-css-guide-mdllo!)

 There are a few main rules governing how we are writing CSS, they are: